Everything You Ever Wanted to Know (and some things you didn’t) About Becoming Financially Independent

 Yes, I’m saying EVERY….SINGLE…PERSON who has ever given you this information is wrong.
 I don’t care who said it or what book they wrote.
 It’s wrong.

-…That doesn’t even make sense.
-An investment should pay you.
+…But an investment should pay you.

-You see, your home might have some appreciation over time, but generally the costs far outweigh the increase in value.
+You see, your home might have some appreciation over time, but generally, the costs far outweigh the increase in value.
 Plus, to ever get that equity you will have to A) Sell your home or B) Get further into debt with another mortgage.
 Either option isn’t good.

 An Investment is something that pays you.
 There may be some costs to own that investment, but if it pays you more than you pay in expenses, it is an investment.